APPLYING

 What size is a typical cohort?

-Each cohort consists of 20-25 participants.
+Each cohort consists of around 30 participants.

 How long is the program?